StephenH69/Python-Scripts/README.md

 ### Arrange The Digits (arrange_1to9.py)
-A script to help solve a logic problem:
+A script to help solve a logic problem which was found in a puzzle book

 Arrange these digits 1 2 3 4 5 6 7 8 9 to form:
 * a three-digit multiple of three